 Infective endocarditis is an infection in the heart valves or endocardium.
-The endocardium is the lining of the heart.
+The endocardium is the lining of the interior surfaces of the chambers of the heart.
 This condition is usually caused by bacteria entering the bloodstream and infecting the heart.
 Bacteria may originate in the:

 - respiratory system

 - urinary tract